-When we get out of bed, our feet are the first things that hit the ground each morning.
-These fundamental pillars allow us to perform grand feats such as run marathons, hike mountains, perform touchdown dances in end zones, and play above the rim on basketball courts.
-Even though they do so much for us daily, most people often neglect taking care of their feet.
+When you get out of bed, your feet are the first things that hit the ground each morning.
+These fundamental pillars allow you to perform grand feats such as run marathons, hike mountains, perform touchdown dances in end zones, and play above the rim on basketball courts.
+Even though they do so much for you daily, most people often neglect taking care of their feet.
 Especially when it comes to their toes.
 That’s why you need a toe stretcher like YogaToes GEMS.

 Shoes may have been one of the most liberating yet restrictive creations of all time.
-When we are initially born, our toes are splayed out wide, resulting in optimal balance and muscle recruitment in the feet.
-As we grow older, we jam our feet into shoes with tapered toe boxes, elevated heels, and essentially subject our feet to torture daily.
+You were born with your toes splayed out wide.
+This results in optimal balance and muscle recruitment in the feet.
+As we grow older, we jam our feet into shoes with tapered toe boxes and elevated heels, and we essentially subject our feet to torture daily.
 Most shoes don’t leave us feeling like we are walking on a cloud like the Adidas ultra boost.
 Under these circumstances, our toes begin to get stiff and lose their function.
 The big toe, for example, is responsible for contributing to the arch of the foot, forward-facing movement/walking mechanics, and shock absorption.
 If you are an avid runner, this might be alarming.
 Turns out the best running exercise to increase your athleticism may simply involve more self-care of the wheels you have.